2008 Torneo Descentralizado: Promotion and relegation

+Team changes

 Season overview

 Universitario won the Apertura title after 6 years of failing to win a half-year tournament.
 They won the title with 50 points, a ten-point lead, and had four games left to be played.
 Sporting Cristal was the other team close to winning the title, however they had three games left to play and would have been unable to reach Universitario.
 Universitario had a 15-game undefeated streak and a 9-game winning streak.
 In the Clausura Universitario did surprisingly worse and finished 11th.
 They lost four games at home and failed to finish in the top 7 to contest the national title.
 U. San Martin finished third in the Apertura and won the Clausura with three games to spare.
 They achieved their second national title after only four years of existence.
 This is the first time since 1958 where the big three were not able to win the title for two consecutive years.

 Alianza Lima experienced a terrible season because they were close to being relegated this season.
 Every team, with the exception of José Gálvez, gained points playing at their home ground and they had also lost several home games.
 Fortunately, Alianza Lima remained in the First Division.
 Sport Boys saved itself from relegation two years ago, however this year they could not.
 They were the worst team of the year and won very few games.
 Problems arose in the club as the players were not paid for many months.
 This led to a sorrowful year for the fans of Sport Boys.